 Check Twitter for postings about E-6B or E-4B aircraft.

 Since propagation conditions vary between different receiver sites and frequencies, try different combinations to find which ones work best for your desired stations.
 Most KiwiSDRs have rather high default gain settings, producing plenty of noise, which can be bothersome.
-To avoid listener fatigue, reduce the AGC threshold to a setting of about 80 dB.
+Focus on the sites with SNR ratings in the range of 18 to 25 dB.
+To avoid listener fatigue, reduce the AGC threshold to a setting of about 75 dB.
 The KiwiSDR standard USB filter bandpass is good for HFGCS traffic; setting the top limit to 3.5 kHz is a match for the broader bandpasses on the network.
 Stations on the net operate with precise, dead-on tuning: less than 5 Hz above or below the published frequencies.